schibsted/spid-tech-docs/resources/articles/selfservice/authentication.md

 :body

 In order to access self-service.
 You will have to be an authenticated SPiD user.
 You will also need to be added to the self-service access control list for your company.
-This is nothing you as a user currently can achieve by yourself and you will have to turn to SPiD support (support@spid.no) in order to gain access.
+This is nothing you as a user currently can achieve by yourself and you will have to turn to SPiD support (schibstedaccount@schibsted.com) in order to gain access.

 ### Quick facts